Our future depends on you

 Looking for landscape resources?
 We can help.
 Whether you're looking to tune up an existing landscape or are starting from scratch, we've got tons of resources to get you moving in the right direction.

-No new golf courses and more water limits on existing courses
+- Prohibiting new golf courses and imposing tighter water budgets on existing courses

 Kudos, Southern Nevada! 🙌 Conservation efforts have helped the community reduce its per capita water use by 58 percent between 2002 and 2023, even as the population increased by more than 786,000 residents during that time.
 Keep conserving and stay water smart to help reach the community's goal of 86 GPCD (gallons per capita per day) by 2035.